• Skip to primary navigation

 Home » Breakfast

-Jump to Recipe Print Recipe
+Jump to Recipe

-Clean eating breakfast cookies
+Why you'll love clean eating breakfast cookies

-• They're customizable in terms of the add-ins and, of course, super tasty
+• They're customizable in terms of the add-ins and, of course, super tasty.

 I created this recipe for Bella Magazine's January issue.
 The theme of that issue is Reinvention.
 Ahhhh, how wonderful of a word is that, especially for the month of January when we are all feeling like making a fresh start.